Web Design

 Designing for Clarity, Speed, and Accessibility

-A beautiful website that takes five seconds to load is a failed website.
-Performance is a design decision, and I treat it that way from the start.
-Static-site generation, optimized images, minimal JavaScript, and clean markup produce sites that load fast and score well on Core Web Vitals — the metrics Google uses to evaluate page experience.
+A polished website that takes five seconds to load is a failed website.
+Performance is a design decision.
+Static-site generation, optimized images, minimal JavaScript, and clean markup produce sites that load fast and score well on the metrics Google uses to evaluate page experience.

-Seattle businesses competing for local search visibility cannot afford to ignore performance.
-A fast, accessible, well-structured website sends strong signals to both users and search engines.
+Seattle businesses competing for local search visibility cannot afford to ignore either.
+A fast, clearly structured website sends strong signals to both users and search systems.
+The traditional ranking algorithms and the newer AI answer engines pulling from the same source material.

-Design is not the finish line — it is the mechanism.
+Design is not the finish line.
+It is the mechanism.
 Every visual decision should connect to a business outcome.
 Typography choices affect readability and time on page.
 Color application affects perception and trust.
-Layout affects comprehension and conversion rate.
+Layout affects comprehension and the rate at which visitors take the next step.

-I work with Seattle business owners who understand that their website is not a cost center — it is infrastructure.
-The businesses that invest in strategic web design see compounding returns: better search rankings, higher conversion rates, stronger brand perception, and reduced reliance on paid advertising over time.
+The businesses that invest in strategic web design see compounding returns: better search visibility, higher inquiry rates, stronger brand perception, and reduced reliance on paid advertising over time.
+The website is infrastructure, not a cost center.

 The goal is a website that works for the business every day, not just the day it launches.
 That requires design decisions rooted in strategy, built with quality, and maintained with intention.